lbensaad/BladiApp/README.md

 # BladiApp
-Free open source on -demand services app for everyone on the planet
+Free open source on-demand services super-app for everyone on the planet